Low back pain

 Lumbar bone Spurs

-Lumbar bone spurs can become a constant source of low back pain pain.
+Lumbar bone spurs can become a source of low back pain.
 The formation of bone spurs is typical with the normal aging process.
-Persistent stress placed on the spinal joints leads to bone spur development that can eventually protrude into delicate neural tissue.
-It is important to seek the opinion of a good chiropractor or physiotherapist if you are experiencing persistent or chronic low back pain.
-At Sydney Spine & Sports Centre (S3C) we specialise in all non-surgical low back problems, providing the communities of Balmain and Dee Why Sydney with the gold standard in evidence-based personalised low back pain treatments.
+Persistent stress placed on the spinal joints leads to bone spur development that can eventually protrude into delicate soft tissues or neural tissue and cause pain.

 Lumbar degenerative disc disease